mjh65/navitab/README.md

 ### Dependencies

-Navitab is dependent on a number of 3rd-party source code libraries which will be downloaded and configured as part of the CMake configuration process.
+Navitab is dependent on a number of 3rd-party source code libraries which are downloaded and configured as part of the CMake configuration process.
 The first configuration and build will take some time, but subsequent iterations builds should be quicker.
 In particular a custom source package cache is created in the